eyra/eyra-fertility-prediction-challenge/description.md

 ![gas](./saved/tree_selection_2020.png)

 Encouraged by this confirmation, we further explored the variables from the last year, 2020, using the univariate tree method.
 As observed in the graph below, except for the "Family & Household" survey, most surveys show only few features with notable predictive power.
-This confirms our earlier assumption that amongst the many feature available only few will be actually relevant for prediction.
+This confirms our earlier assumption that amongst the many features available only few will be actually relevant for prediction.
 The table below shows the most significant variables:

 |       | feature        |   accuracy |   precision |   recall |   f1 | var_label                                                                   | survey                       |   year |